-Unacceptable: An early Ford or Morris that was originally fitted with a side-valve engine but is now fitted with a later pushrod engine.
+Unacceptable: An early Ford or Morris that was originally fitted with a side -valve engine but is now fitted with a later pushrod engine.

-3.5 Wheels
+3.5.
+Wheels

-Any wheels can be used as long as they reflect the period in question.
+Wheels shall be original or reflect the period in question, in appearance, size and width.
 Period spoke wheels are also allowed.